Nearly 900 buildings destroyed by massive California fire - The Boston Globe

 The Dixie Fire is about half the size of the August Complex, a series of lightning-caused 2020 fires across seven counties that were fought together and that state officials consider California’s largest wildfire overall.

-Gov. Gavin Newsom on Tuesday declared a state of emergency for northern Shasta, Trinity and Tehama counties.
-The declaration frees up state resources to help fight fires in those counties and give assistance to residents impacted by the blazes.
+Governor Gavin Newsom on Tuesday declared a state of emergency for northern Shasta, Trinity, and Tehama counties.
+The declaration frees up state resources to help fight fires in those counties and give assistance to residents affected by he blazes.

 California’s raging wildfires are among some 100 large blazes burning across 15 states, mostly in the West, where historic drought conditions have left lands parched and ripe for ignition.

-The Dixie Fire is the largest single fire in California history and the largest currently burning in the U.S. Nearly a quarter of all firefighters assigned to Western fires are fighting California blazes, said Rocky Oplinger, an incident commander.
+The Dixie Fire is the largest single fire in California history and the largest currently burning in the United States.
+Nearly a quarter of all firefighters assigned to Western fires are fighting California blazes, said Rocky Oplinger, an incident commander.

 Heat waves and historic drought tied to climate change have made wildfires harder to fight in the American West.
 Scientists have said climate change has made the region much warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more frequent and destructive.
 The fires across the West come as parts of Europe are also fighting large blazes spurred by tinder-dry conditions.